-Distribution: Occurring in the Cascade Mountains of Washington; Washington south to California, east to Montana and Wyoming.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Alberta, Montana, and Wyoming.

 Conservation Status: Not of concern